Flotomate/product_docs/source/package-deployment/intro-package-deployment.rst

 -  Having the latest Packages for all IT Assets (workstations and servers) prevents unplanned breakdowns due to a Software bug.

--  The method of deployment can be controlled using a Deployment Policy.
+-  Using a Registry Deployment, users can fine-tune the behavior of OS across a large set of computers.